aaronhackney/scc_telegraf/README.md

 ```
 Then make the environment variable available to the shell with `source env.sh`

-Note that you can get your cdFMC UID from the cdFMC API Explorer under System --> `/api/fmc_platform/v1/info/domain` "Try it Now".
+Note that you can get your cdFMC UID from the cdFMC API Explorer under `System` `/api/fmc_platform/v1/info/domain`.
 ![cdFMC UID](images/cdfmc_uid.png "API Explorer")

 ### etc/telegraf.d/telegraf_cdo.conf